You no longer need to wonder if there is Uber in Croatia – as I can tell you there is. I use it all the time.

 Taxis are not always your friend in Croatia; I am sorry to say.
 Not only are they likely to overcharge you for the sheer hell of it, but you’ll also find yourself taking the rather scenic route to get to wherever you’re planning on going.
 Okay, we all love some scenery, but there is a time and place.

 The good news is that taxis are not your only option, thanks to the wonder that is Uber.

-Uber was launched in Croatia in 2015 and since then this app-controlled sensation has allowed people to travel without going the long way around (and paying a tidy sum for as a result).
+Uber was launched in Croatia in 2015, and since then, this app-controlled sensation has allowed people to travel without going a long way around (and paying a tidy sum as a result).

 Of course, taxi drivers in Croatia don’t like Uber; in fact, taxi drivers loathe Uber and have campaigned for them to be shut down, but so far, Uber remains – and is a good option for short rides.

-Since its launch, Uber Croatia has in excess of 2000 drivers, with the hope that the number will increase over the next few years.
+Since its launch, Uber Croatia has in excess of 2000 drivers, hoping that the number will increase over the next few years.
 That means that you’re never going to have to wait too long for your car to arrive – though it’s not available Croatia-wide as yet.

-Despite the fact that Uber doesn’t cover the whole of Croatia, it still does pretty well, it has more than 120,000 local registered users – plus the scorof touristssts who use it during the summer months.
+Even though Uber doesn’t cover the whole of Croatia, it still does pretty well, and it has more than 120,000 local registered users – plus the score of tourists who use it during the summer months.

 Where Does Uber in Croatia Cover

 As we mentioned, Uber doesn’t yet cover the whole country, but it covers the main touristic places, for sure.
 Uber currently operates in:

 There is also UberSelect on offer, which allows you to choose a more comfortable and larger vehicle if you want to, for a slightly higher cost.
 This is good if you have a large family, for instance.

 How Does Uber Work

-If you’ve never used Uber before, it’s all pretty easy.
+If you’ve never used Uber before, it’s all pretty straightforward.
 You first download the Uber app to your device and then log in with a new account.